tachiyomiorg/website/src/help/guides/source-problems.md

 :::

 ## Diagnosis
-1. Try opening the manga in WebView.
-If there is CAPTCHA, solve it and see if it helped.
+1. Try opening the manga in <Navigation item="webview"/>.
+If there is **CAPTCHA**, solve it and see if it helped.
-1. Change your internet connection (switch to WiFi, mobile data or a VPN, use a "What's my IP" site to confirm your ip has changed), then try again.
+1. Change your internet connection (*switch to Wi-Fi, mobile data or a VPN, use a "What's my IP" site to confirm your IP has changed*), then try again.
 1. Ask other users to try the action that gives you the error.

 ::: tip Bonus step